 The Thai Tourist Police are on Floor 2, at the rear near Door 3.
 Their contact number is 1155, operational 24/7.

 Mobile phone operators are lined up at Arrivals, Floor 2 as you come though to the main hall.
 They can set you up to use your phone in Thailand, depending of course on your existing contract, locked, unlocked, sim free and so on.
 You can get 30 day deals with 4G data coverage and free minutes for around 299bt.

 Free wifi is available throughout the Terminal, useful on arrival or if a local package has run out at the end of your trip.
 In your wifi settings, you need to select AOTFreeWiFibyTrue, then log in via your browser, enter details as requested.
 Please note this is a public service so best to avoid banking sites.

-Money exchange is also possible on Floor 2, though you will find the best rates for buying THB down at the Airport Rail Link, Floor 1B (Basement), once you step out of the Airport’s jurisdiction area, at the K Bank (green) booth.
+Money exchange is also possible on Floor 2, though you will find the best rates for buying THB down at the Airport Rail Link, Floor 1B (Basement), once you step out of the Airport’s jurisdiction area.

 Left Luggage is on both Floors 2 and 4, 100bt for 24 hours.
 There is also the Airpotels luggage service down near the ARL on Floor 1B.

 Floor 3 is home to all the restaurants and coffee shops, Starbucks, Dean & Delucca amongst others, as well as chemists such as Boots.

 You will also find a food court on Floor 1 at the far end by Door 8.
 This is a bustling and busy place, where you buy coupons to the value of say 100bt and then exchange them for your choices from one of the counters, with any unused at the end simply converted back to cash as you leave.
 The food is quick, tasty and very cheap.

 Once you clear Immigration on Floor 4, there are the usual vast array of brand name shops as well as more restaurants and places to relax.